psevestre/openid-fapi/Financial_API_WD_001.md

 against the token endpoint.
 Thus, the lifetime of the access token should be much shorter than that of the refresh token.
-Refer to section 16.18 of [OIDC] for more discussion on the lifetimes of access and refresh tokens.
+Refer to section 16.18 of [OIDC] for more discussion on the lifetimes of access tokens and refresh tokens.

 ## 8. Privacy Considerations